ulampinoy/pixeleden-2020/content/kalye-street-photography-series.md

     </figure>
 </div>

-I will repost all the photos from Tumblr and will continue to post on this series some recent photographs I made and to keep me motivated to shoot.
+I will repost all the photos from Tumblr and will continue to post on this series some recent photographs I made and to keep me continually motivated to shoot.